 The Starting Point

-During this first month, you’ll just get to know yourself to find a base from which to make your leap.
-In the next ten journeys, you’ll look into what you believe and how you can believe differently, as it’s not what happens to us in our life but how we react to it that matters.
-By the final month, you will be ready to work on your specific dream by using all the tools you have discovered while going on this journey.
+During the first two months/weeks, you’ll get to know yourself to find a base from which to make your leap.
+In the next nine journeys, you’ll look into what you believe and how you can believe differently, as it’s not what happens to us in our lives but how we react that matters.
+By the final month/week, you will be ready to work on your specific dream by using all the tools you have discovered while going on this journey.

-By understanding how you can respond differently to things that happen to you, you can change your life from being painful or dull to exciting, fun and meaningful.
-However, this requires you to be truthful to yourself by being willing to look at your own life to reveal what is not working and how you can make it function.
+Understanding how you can respond differently to things that happen to you means you can change your life from being painful or dull to exciting, fun and meaningful.
+However, this requires you to be truthful to yourself.
+You’ll need to be willing to look at your own life to discover what isn’t working and how you can make it function.
 It also requires you to be willing to evaluate your beliefs to choose the ones that build your self-worth and make you believe in your own power.

-To become the creators of your own life, you will start out this journey by learning more about who you are, why you are here, and what you want to make out of this life.
+To become the creator of your own life, you will start this journey by learning more about who you are, why you are here, and what you want to make out of this life.

 Why are we here?

-To be honest with yourselves, asking questions and being willing to search for what makes you happy, not just adapting to what others tells you to believe and do, is required to live a conscious life.
+To live a conscious life, you will have to be honest with yourself, asking questions and being willing to search for what makes you happy, not just adapting to what others tell you to believe and do.

-Respecting others’ opinions and beliefs, understanding that we don’t have to fit into the same square box, will set your soul free...
+Respecting others’ opinions and beliefs and understanding that we don’t have to fit into the same square box will set your soul free.